We are always receiving enquiries about divorce – the process, the timelines, how much it costs, what will happen with property and with children…

 The Divorce Application Document

-A divorce application requires full details for each party including personal information (name, age, contact details, employment, citizenship), details about the relationship (including the first date the parties cohabitated, the date of marriage, and the date of separation) and information regarding any periods of reconciliation that may have occurred during periods of separation.
+An application for divorce in Australia requires full details for each party including personal information (name, age, contact details, employment, citizenship), details about the relationship (including the first date the parties cohabitated, the date of marriage, and the date of separation) and information regarding any periods of reconciliation that may have occurred during periods of separation.

 Parties must list details for any children under the age of 18.